Cubical model categories and quasi-categories: Homotopy theory of cubical sets

 Consider a morphism if intervals $H \to H'$.
 By Proposition \ref{prop:extension}, it induces a unique natural transformation $L^H \to L^{H'}$.
 Thus, we obtain a natural transformation $R^{H'} \to R^H$.

-\begin{prop} Consider a morphism of interval $H \to H'$.
+\begin{proposition} Consider a morphism of interval $H \to H'$.
 This is in particular a weak equivalence.
 Then, for any fibrant object $X$ on $\mathsf{E}$, the morphism $ R^{H'}(X) \to R^H(X) $ is a weak equivalence.
-Moreover, for any cubical set $X$, the morphism $L^{H}(X) \to L^{H'}(X)$ is a weak equivalence. \end{prop}
+Moreover, for any cubical set $X$, the morphism $L^{H}(X) \to L^{H'}(X)$ is a weak equivalence. \end{proposition}